-Morrison will share insights into the 40-plus year journey that has allowed The Container Store to grow into the storage and organization products brand leader.
-Now 90 stores strong, Morrison oversee the presentation of products, in-store campaign support, store layouts as well as development and support of the visual sales teams in each of its stores.
+Morrison shared insights into the 40-plus year journey that has allowed The Container Store to grow into the storage and organization products brand leader.
+Now 90 stores strong, Morrison oversees the presentation of products, in-store campaign support, store layouts as well as development and support of the visual sales teams in each of its stores.
 The Coppell, Texas-based chain’s stores average 25,000 sq. ft. and offer more than 10,000 products all in the name of helping its customers live a more organized life at work and home.

 About the Speaker: In 1990, Brian Morrison was an Austin college student pursuing an elementary education degree at the University of Texas, when he saw an ad for a part-time sales position at The Container Store.
 Already a customer, Morrison knew the job would work well for his college career.
 Fast forward 28 years and Morrison has held many positions pointing to his flourishing leadership role at The Container Store.

 Products, materials and instore design strategies are varying in each retail industry sector yet those experiences created are often the differentiator for customers.
 This session will review how in-house and supplier teams collaborate through ideation and execute during implementation citing examples from Verizon, Samsung, Apple, Stella McCartney and others in the ever-changing retail landscape.

 Kevin Fernandes, Verizon’s top brand standards director and Michael Koch, vice president of LOC Associates provided insights into the power of process and partnerships for building customer experiences for the future in and out of retai

 Kevin Fernandes is director of brand governance and operations for Basking Ridge, N.J.-based